jmespath-community/jmespath.spec/README.md

   constructs that are difficult to implement in another language.
 * JMESPath strives to have one way to do something.
 * Features are driven from real world use cases.

+# JMESPath Compliance Tests

+This repo contains a suite of JMESPath compliance tests.
+JMESPath's implementations can use these tests in order to verify their implementation adheres to the JMESPath spec.

+## Test Organization

+`grammar/*.yml` contains tests for general grammar functionality.
+These documents must validate against the `grammar_schema.yml`.

+`functions/*.yml` contains a description of each function accompanied by a suite of tests/examples.
+These documents must validate against the `function_schema.yml`.